mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 We cuddled in the back of the car and talked for a while.
 We obviously made out too.
 We made plans to go clothes shopping later in the week.

-…
+...

 “Dang, he’s cute,” Tao said.
 He and I were at a social gathering.
-It seemed like that was everyone’s reaction when I showed a picture of Jonah.
+It seemed like that was everyone’s reaction anytime I showed a picture of Jonah.
 Tao found out that he was in the same ward as Jonah.
 “Are you interested in him?”

 “Maybe, maybe not,” I answered.
 “I like being around him, but I feel like communication has been pretty off.
 I’d say that’s been his biggest red flag.”

 “Does he know that you’re going to Dallas?”

-“Yeah…  He knows.
+“Yeah...
+He knows.
 The thing is, even though communication isn’t all the way there, I still like being around him.
 I think he likes being around me too.
 I’m kinda scared bringing up about Dallas so directly because I feel like everything will end there.”

 “You’re afraid that he’ll say no?”